Los Errantes: Clandestinity in France

-On 23 July 1927, Ascaso and Durruti were escorted by French police to the Belgium–France border, but the Belgian border guards refused to allow the "dangerous anarchists" into the country.
-The French police then took them to a French border post and waited for night, upon which they smuggled the two across the border.
-They made their way to Brussels, where they were received by Marcel Dieu, who found them space to stay in a workshop while they waited for the Belgian government to grant them political asylum.
+On 23 July 1927, Ascaso and Durruti were escorted by French police to the Belgium–France border.
+When the Belgian border guards refused to allow them into the country, the French police waited until night fell and smuggled the two across the border.
+They made their way to Brussels, where they were received by Marcel Dieu, who found them space to stay while they waited for to be granted political asylum.
 The following month, the two learned that the Italian American anarchists Sacco and Vanzetti had been executed by the United States government.
-In Argentina, Severino di Giovanni carried out a series of dynamite attacks against American institutions, in revenge for the execution.
-In late August, they were taken by Belgian police back to the border and smuggled back into France.
-The Belgian authorities then alerted the French police of the anarchists' return to France, so a mass search was carried out in Paris, with police raiding the homes of anyone suspected of sheltering them.
+In Argentina, Severino di Giovanni carried out a series of dynamite attacks against American institutions in revenge for the execution.
+In late August, Belgian police took Ascaso and Durruti back to the border and smuggled them back into France.
+The Belgian authorities then alerted the French police of the anarchists' return to France, prompting Parisian police to raid the homes of anyone suspected of sheltering them.

 Facing deportation back to Spain if they stayed in Paris, the anarchists found refuge at the house of the pacifist Émile Bouchet in Joigny.
-There they had some close calls with the Gendarmerie, who had information that the Spaniards were in the area, but Bouchet managed to keep them safe from arrest.
+There they had some close calls with the Gendarmerie, but Bouchet managed to keep them safe from arrest.
 Ascaso and Durruti then briefly returned to Paris.
 There the Revolutionary Alliance Committee, which had recently been formed by members of Los Solidarios to foment insurrections in Italy and Spain, advised them to move to Lyon.
 They arrived in Lyon in November 1927.
 As the city lacked a thorough police presence, they were able to remain covert, using false documents to secure housing and jobs.
-There they learned about the state of the Spanish anarchist movement, which had just seen the formation of the Iberian Anarchist Federation (FAI) in July of that year.
+There they learned about the formation of the Iberian Anarchist Federation (FAI) earlier that year.